Canada’s best instant approval credit cards for 2023

 As with any credit card application, there are a few requirements you’ll need to meet in order to obtain an instant approval credit card.

-- You must not have a history of bankruptcy if you’re applying for an unsecured credit card.
-Most rewards and low-interest credit card options are unsecure, but there are secured credit cards that you can apply for even if you’ve declared yourself bankrupt.
+• You must not have a history of bankruptcy if you’re applying for an unsecured credit card.
+Most rewards and low-interest credit card options are unsecured, but there are secured credit cards that you can apply for even if you’ve declared yourself bankrupt.

 Before you start an instant approval application, make sure you have the following information at hand:

 The application form may ask for other information, and some of it may be optional.
-Bear in mind that the more details you provide, the more efficient the approval process will be.
+The more details you provide, the more efficient the credit card approval process will be.

 Frequently asked questions